yoannkubera/docker-envs/templates/nodeapi_mysql_apache2/doc/docker/dev-env.md

 * The URI _"http://localhost:61000"_ to access the API (base URI of the API).

 From now on, you can change the code of the client interface.
 Its changes will be dynamically taken into account into the corresponding apache2 server.
+Changes in the API can only be taken into account by restarting the docker ecosystem.

 ## Stopping the environment